prebid/prebid.github.io/prebid-mobile/pbm-api/android/code-integration-android.md

 {% capture warning_note %}
 All integration examples for Android are written on `Kotlin`.

-The corresponding Java code you can find in the[Demo Java](https://github.com/prebid/prebid-mobile-android/tree/master/Example/PrebidDemoJava) application
+The corresponding Java code you can find in the [Demo Java](https://github.com/prebid/prebid-mobile-android/tree/master/Example/PrebidDemoJava) application

 {% endcapture %}
 {% include /alerts/alert_warning.html content=warning_note %}

-Once you have a [Prebid Server]((/prebid-mobile/prebid-mobile-getting-started.html)), you will add 'account' info to the Prebid Mobile.
-Forexample, if you're using the AppNexus Prebid Server:
+Once you have a [Prebid Server](/prebid-mobile/prebid-mobile-getting-started.html), you will add 'account' info to the Prebid Mobile.
+For example, if you're using the AppNexus Prebid Server:

 ```
 PrebidMobile.setPrebidServerAccountId(YOUR_ACCOUNT_ID)